rdin777/rdin777/README.md

 ## 👨‍💻 About Me
 I am a **Security Researcher & Blockchain Engineer** specializing in infrastructure audits, L2 protocols, and internal tooling security.
 My approach combines deep static code analysis (SAST) with dynamic testing (strace, fuzzing) to uncover critical flaws in complex systems and translate them into actionable insights for the ecosystem.

+## 🛡️ Recent Security Research
+* **BSC Geth Panic Discovery:** Identified a deterministic node panic (nil-pointer dereference) in the `state` package.
+Developed a full PoC using Foundry to reproduce the network halt.
+    * [Read the full technical breakdown on Paragraph]https://paragraph.com/@levp254@gmail.com/bsc-halt-poc-developing-a-reproduction-environment-for-a-deterministic-node-panic-in-the-bsc-geth-client?referrer=0xBDDD7973D0DE27B715A4A5cbdb87d0DF78757b3A

+* **Cronos POS & zkEVM:** Currently investigating node resilience and consensus-level vulnerabilities.
+* **DeFi Auditing:** Researched rounding errors and "ghost debt" mechanics in protocols like Panoptic and Autonolas.

 ### 📈 Trending & High-Impact Research

 ### 🛡️ Active Security Audits & Vulnerability Research